Octal450/MD-11/FAQ.md

 ### Q. Error Code: 0x121 appears.
 Why?

-This error occurs if you are attempting to use this aircraft on a version of FlightGear that is too old.
+This error occurs if you are trying to use this aircraft on a version of FlightGear that is too old.
 See [INSTALL.md](https://github.com/Octal450/MD-11/blob/master/INSTALL.md) for more information.

 ### Q. Error Code: 0x223 appears.
 Why?